lax1dude/eaglerxserver/README.md

 **If you lack the motivation to figure this out yourself, you can get started quickly by downloading a complete Paper 1.12.2 Eaglercraft server distribution from [https://github.com/Eaglercraft-Templates/Eaglercraft-Server-Paper](https://github.com/Eaglercraft-Templates/Eaglercraft-Server-Paper) that supports EaglercraftX 1.8, Eaglercraft 1.12.2, and Eaglercraft 1.5.2 clients all from a single server.**

-You will not receive support for issues installing EaglercraftXServer on Spigot (or forks of Spigot like Paper) if you are using a version of Spigot greater than 1.12.2, because limitations in plugin messages prevent protocol V4 and below EaglercraftX clients from working on these servers properly.

 Please see the [Releases](https://github.com/lax1dude/eaglerxserver/releases) tab to get the latest stable binaries, the available files are:

 - **EaglerXServer** - The core EaglercraftXServer plugin for Spigot, BungeeCord, and Velocity